 The Ochsner Neuroscience Institute Movement Disorders Program addresses these abnormalities with a wide array of treatments aimed at helping patients improve their stride.

-About 15 to 20 percent of people with Parkinson disease have relatives who have or have had the disease.
+15% to 20% of people with Parkinson's disease have relatives who have or have had the disease.

 Ochsner leads the way with state-of-the-art treatment options and services, offering:

 - Botox therapy for spasticity, dystonia and blepharospasm